edestecd/puppet-software/README.md

 This module has been built on and tested against Puppet 3.2.4 and higher.
 While I am sure other versions work, I have not tested them.

-This module supports modern OS X and Ubuntu systems.
+This module supports modern OS X and (coming soon) Ubuntu systems.
 This module has been tested on OS X 10.9 "Mavericks" and Ubuntu 14.04.

 No plans to support other versions (unless you add it :)..